Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT: Results

 \subsubsection{Model switching does not affect system differences}

 To examine whether switching the default language model (GPT-4o) within the university's customized chatbot influenced the results, we repeated the within-subject comparisons using paired-samples t-tests on a reduced subsample of participants who reported never having changed the underlying model ($n = 68$; see \autoref{tab:ttest_non_switchers} for detailed test statistics).
 The pattern of results remained identical: the same differences between systems reached statistical significance (or not), and all observed effect directions were consistent with those in the full sample.
-Consequently, the interpretation of our findings and conclusions regarding the tested hypotheses remained unaffected.
-We therefore report the results based on the full sample of users who had experience with both systems ($n = 116$) in the main text.